codex-academy/dom-intro/README.md

 * Set a value in a textbox
 * Get a value from a textbox
-* Set a value inside of and div or other elements
+* Set/get a value inside of and div or other elements
 * Add/remove classes from an element
+* Listen for events on HTML elements